FMTools/FeatureIDE-wiki/Feature-Attributes.md

 <!-- Introduction -->
 ## Introduction
 Since release3.5, FeatureIDE supports feature model attributes.
 The **FeatureIDE Attribute View** shows all attributes of the current feature model.
 The feature model needs to be an extended feature model to support the management of attributes.
 The view makes it possible to create and remove attributes from a feature.
 The attributes are saved in a persistent way inside the feature model XML.
-Additionally, it is also possible to calculate the ranges of attributes for partial configuration using a heuristic.

 <!-- Extended Feature Model -->
 ## 1. Creating an Extended Feature Model
-A feature model is called extended feature model if it features contain attributes.
+A feature model is called extended feature model if it's features contain attributes.
 The creation of an extended feature model within FeatureIDE is quite simple.

 1. Right-click your project -> New -> FeatureModel.
 A wizard opens.
 2. Select the name and the related project for the feature model. (see image)